In this Article

 The health benefits of papaya are undisputed.
 It is rich in antioxidants, and young and old alike can benefit from its anti-inflammatory properties as well as its immunity-building nutrients.
 This vibrantly-coloured fruit grows in tropical climates and is usually available all round the year.
 Their soft, fleshy texture also makes them a suitable ingredient in many recipes.
 Here is how you can make sure your baby gets all the nutrients that this delicious fruit has to offer.

 Video: Papaya for Babies – Benefits and Recipes

-Papaya is a great fruit to add to your baby’s diet but after you have first started him on other food like bananas, avocados, sweet potatoes, and squash.
-These are all easily digested and once your baby has tolerated these well, you can gradually introduce papaya.
+Papaya is a great fruit to add to your baby’s diet only after you have first started him on other food like bananas, avocados, sweet potatoes, and squash.
+They are all easily digested, and once your baby has tolerated them well, you can gradually introduce papaya.
 The best time to include papaya to your baby’s diet is around 7 to 8 months of age.

-A single medium-sized papaya can be a powerhouse of nutrients.
-Vitamins A, B and C. Folate, magnesium, copper, iron, calcium, potassium, lycopene and phosphorus are also found in papayas.
+A single medium-sized papaya can be a powerhouse of nutrients as it consists of Vitamins A, B and C, folate, magnesium, copper, iron, calcium, potassium, lycopene and phosphorus.